 When more individuals within an organisation – from all levels and departments - can adeptly collect, manage, evaluate, and rigorously apply data, they are better positioned to achieve meaningful and enduring outcomes.

 Also, as previously demonstrated in article 2, data literacy accelerates effective analytics use.
 It improves clinical, operational, and financial outcomes, proving to be more sustainable in the long run for the business.
 By implementing and promoting data literacy education, members of the organisation are incentivised to use the available technology, which reduces ad-hoc requests of admin support tasks, and promotes self-service tools and outcomes more quickly.
 Healthcare businesses will improve employee engagement, confidence, and performance with continuous data literacy assessments and education.

 The journey to a data-driven model

-The healthcare industry needs more connected information systems and, consequently, heterogeneous health data, which is becoming challenging to manage.
-As the healthcare industry moves toward e-healthcare and patient-centred care models, it's critical to address the challenge of insufficient data integration at the system level.
+The healthcare industry needs more connected information systems and, consequently, homogeneous health data.
+As the healthcare industry moves toward digital health solutions and patient-centred care models, it's critical to address the challenge of insufficient data integration at the system level.
 This is an issue that prevents clinicians from gaining a complete understanding of a patient's condition, and it also deprives patients of the opportunity to develop a comprehensive awareness of their medical status.